 Looking back to this important time of my life today, there are many things I wish I could have done differently.
-If I had, I truly believe I would be much better off financially today.
+If I had, I would be so much better off financially today.
 Having said that, there are also many things I’ve done quite well that set me up well financially to where I am today.

 1. Stop Buying DVDs

-I watched a lot of movies in my 20's.
+I watched a lot of movies in my 20s.
 Whenever I watched a great movie, I found myself having a huge desire to own the DVD so I could watch the movie again.
 It became a fascination to have a great DVD collection.
-I’d often to go Future Shop or other stores to buy the latest movie DVDs, or DVDs that were on sale.
-Due to this “addiction" I’ve spent quite a bit of money on DVDs.
+I’d often go to Future Shop or other stores to buy the latest movie DVDs, or DVDs that were on sale.
+Due to this “addiction”, I’ve spent quite a bit of money on DVDs.

 2. Quit listening to hot tips

 When I first started investing in stocks, I would listen to hot tips and try to make a quick buck or two.

-Thanks to these hot tips, I purchased my fair shares of penny stocks, I also did a number of day trades (and short term trades).
+Thanks to these hot tips, I purchased my fair shares of penny stocks, I also did a number of day trades (and short-term trades).
 More often than not, I would end up on the losing end of the spectrum.

-As luck would have it, as soon as I purchased the stock, the price started dropping.
+As luck would have it, as soon as I purchased the stock, the share price started dropping like a stone.
 The stock price went from bright green (up) to bright red (down) in a matter of minutes.
 Frustrated and a bit nervous, I decided to set a stop limit to avoid the stock gaping down and ending up with a big loss.
-The stop limit was triggered about 10 minutes from my buy order being filled and I lost about 15%.
+The stop limit was triggered about 10 minutes after my share purchase and I lost about 15%.

 Instead, I wanted someone to look after my money and manage it for me so I didn’t have to.
 Simply put, I was lazy.
-Not taking any responsibility meant I was paying extra fees on these active managed funds.
+Not taking any responsibility meant I was paying extra fees on these actively managed funds.

 4. Take advantage of the economic downturn

-When I entered the work force after graduating from university in 2006, life was good.
+When I entered the workforce after graduating from university in 2006, life was good.
 I was making more money than I ever had before.
 Since I had money left over each month, I decided to start investing money in the stock market by purchasing mutual funds.

-For Royal Bank, I bought 100 shares at $26.92 on Feb 26, 2009.
-I thought I purchased at an all time low.
+In case you’re wondering, I bought 100 shares of Royal Bank at $26.92 on Feb 26, 2009.
+I thought I purchased at an all-time low.

 The stock recovered a bit in early March but then the market started dropping again.
 Panicked, I decided to sell all 100 shares on March 3 at $29.05 to take in a small profit.
 I thought I was a genius.

-Looking back, I definitely wish that I had held onto these stocks and used all the cash I had available to buy all the big 5 Canadian bank stocks during the financial crisis, instead of holding cash in GIC and fearing what was happening in the stock market.
+Looking back, I definitely wish that I had held onto Royal Bank and used all the cash I had available to buy all the big 5 Canadian bank stocks during the financial crisis, instead of holding cash in GIC and fearing what was happening in the stock market.

 5. Be patient

-The stock picker suggested that the stock was undervalue.
-After some quick analysis, I decided to purchase some shares of at $1.70.
+The stock picker suggested that the stock was undervalued.
+After some quick analysis, I decided to purchase some shares at $1.70.
 After less than a month, the stock price was bouncing all over the place.
 My patient ran short so I sold all my shares at $1.98.

 Be patient, my 23-year-old self.

-6. Listening to my intuition
+6. Listen to my intuition

 Similarly, when Apple first announced the original iPhone, I thought the phone was very cool but didn’t think too much about it.
-About a month after the launch, a co-worker showed me the phone.
+About a month after the launch, a co-worker showed me his iPhone.
 After playing around for a little bit, I thought the phone was revolutionary.
 I even talked to my co-worker about purchasing some Apple stocks because the iPhone would totally take over the smartphone market.